antique marks - everything you need to know about antique marks

 A gather of molten glass was dipped into cold water, which created a fine network of cracks on the outer surface.
 The glass was then reheated to fuse the cracks and rolled over powdered glass.
 The whole was then covered in clear coloured glass.
 Sometimes the outer surface was treated with acid to give a satin finish.

-queen anne (style - british - architecture & furniture)queen anne style architecture
+queen anne (style - british - architecture & furniture)

-A type of wedgwood ceramic named so after a gift of a tea set to Queen Charlotte, consort of George III, produced the appointment of Wedgwood as Potter to Her Majesty in 1765.
+A type of wedgwood ceramic named after the gift of a tea set to Queen Charlotte, consort of George III, produced the appointment of Wedgwood as Potter to Her Majesty in 1765.

 quilling (decorative technique - paper filigree)